WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### getBlockSectionRootClientId

-Gets the section root client ID, if exists, otherwise the root client ID.
+Given a block client ID, returns the section root client ID if the editor is in zoom-out mode, otherwise returns the root client ID.

 _Parameters_